HomeBlogWhat is Cardano (ADA)? Practical Guide 2026

 1 sec

 Real Values: Each epoch lasts ~5 days (432,000 slots).
 Each slot is 1 second.
-Staking rewards are distributed at epoch boundaries.
+Staking rewards are estimated around epoch boundaries, but payouts are not guaranteed and vary with pool performance, saturation, fees, and network parameters.

 Time in Cardano is divided into epochs (approximately 5 days) and slots (1 second each).
 For each slot, a slot leader is selected through a verifiable random function (VRF) to produce the next block.
-The probability of selection is proportional to the stake controlled.
+The probability of selection is proportional to stake controlled, so delegation patterns, pool fees, saturation, and concentration affect results.

 Ouroboros Proof-of-Stake